What is decarboxylation, and why does your cannabis need it?Patrick BennettApril 30, 2016

 All cannabinoids contained within the trichomes of raw cannabis flowers have an extra carboxyl ring or group (COOH) attached to their chain.
 For example, tetrahydrocannabinolic acid (THCA) is synthesized in prevalence within the trichome heads of freshly harvested cannabis flowers.
 In most regulated markets, cannabis distributed in dispensaries contains labels detailing the product’s cannabinoid contents.
 THCA, in many cases, prevails as the highest cannabinoid present in items that have not been decarboxylated (e.g., cannabis flowers and concentrates).

 THCA has a number of known benefits when consumed, including having anti-inflammatory and neuroprotective qualities.
-But THCA is not psychoactive, and must be converted into THC through decarboxylation before any effects can be felt.
+But THCA is not intoxicating, and must be converted into THC through decarboxylation before any effects can be felt.

 What Causes Decarboxylation?